Features

 • Import .cube files from Files, iCloud Drive, AirDrop

-• Export to share with Lightroom, Premiere, DaVinci
+• Export to share with Lightroom, Premiere Pro, or DaVinci Resolve

 Three-way colour grading